Skip to Main Content

 Since citations are built from pieces of information such as author, publisher, place of publication, etc., the trick with citing AI is determining which information correlates with which category.

 Style guides have differing advice on what you should use as an author, for instance, or a title.
-APA suggests treating AI output more or less as a personal communication; CMS treats the AI tool (i.e., ChatGPT) as the author and the company that created the tool (i.e., OpenAI) as the publisher; MLA advises not using an author at all but treating the prompt as the title (as if it were a journal article) and the AI tool as a container (analogous to the title of a journal).
+CMS treats the AI tool (i.e., ChatGPT) as the author and the company that created the tool (i.e., OpenAI) as the publisher; APA designates the company as the author and the specific tool as the source.
+MLA advises not naming an author at all, and using a short description of the prompt as the title and the name and version of the AI tool as a container (analogous to the title of a journal).

-Here are links to the most recent guidelines, as of August 2024:
+Here are links to the most recent guidelines (all as of September 2025):

 CMS: Citation, Documentation of Sources